 - Review your blueprints to ensure you’re getting what you want from the remodel and how the decisions you make will impact form and function.

 - If you’re doing a major remodel that requires relocating, I may help you organize your move out of your house and back in again after the remodel is complete.

 I’m here to help with whatever you need.
 We’ll figure that out together as we go.

 When Can You Pre-Model?

 Pre-modeling works best when it happens before you’ve met with an architect, builder, or interior designer.
-The pre-model helps you build your Wish and Do Not Want lists.
 This saves you money and time because you don’t have architectural and design firms making plans based on a general solution or what most people want.
-They’ll draw up plans based on what you know you need and what you need to store.
+They’ll have specific drawings based on what you know you need and what you need to store.

-If you’ve already met with designers and builders, it’s not too late for a pre-model.
-They’ve given you general drawings of where your closet, cabinet, island, etc. will be.
-Now, it’s time to figure out modifications you’d like to make to the plans and specific features you need.
+If you’ve already had plans drawn up, it’s not too late for a pre-model.
+We can review their general drawings of where your closet, cabinet, island, etc. will be and determine what modifications you need.